 console.log(response.data);

-This will ensure that every request client is making will include these default headers.
+This will ensure that every request the HTTP client is making includes expected default headers.

 When scraping we typically want to apply the same configuration to multiple requests like setting those User-Agent headers for every request our scraper is making to avoid being blocked.